Akuli/python-tutorial/basics/installing-python.md

 ### Linux

 You already have Python 3, **there's no need to install anything**.
 You may also have Python 2, but don't try to remove it.
-Some of your programs are probably written in Python 2, so removing Python 2 would break them.
+Some of the programs that came with your operating system are probably written in Python 2, so removing Python 2 would break them.

 ## Running Python